Tomato Companion Plants

 Radishes

 Radishes are a great trap-crop for flea beetles.
 They grow really fast, and you can still eat the radish root despite damage to the leaves.
-Or let them go to flower to attract honey bees and other pollinators.
+Or, let them go to flower to attract honey bees and other pollinators.
 The flower stems can get almost as tall as the tomato plant!

 Radishes on a table.
 Good tomato companion plants.